Pioneering Spirit: Construction

 Allseas placed orders for machinery, including generators and thrusters, in 2007, and for the high-tensile steel for the lifting systems in 2008.
 After funding became scarce during the 2008 financial crisis, the company postponed the building schedule and delayed awarding the hull construction contract.
 Finnish engineering company Deltamarin performed detail engineering in 2009.

-Allseas eventually was able to sign the main construction contract in June 2010 with South Korean shipyard Daewoo Shipbuilding & Marine Engineering Co Ltd. Midway through the build, Allseas decided to widen the ship by 6.75 m in order to increase the clearance between the bows and the legs of large platforms.
+Allseas eventually was able to sign the main construction contract in June 2010 with South Korean shipyard Daewoo Shipbuilding & Marine Engineering.
+Midway through the build, Allseas decided to widen the ship by 6.75 m in order to increase the clearance between the bows and the legs of large platforms.
 As a result, the overall width increased from 117 to 124 m, and the slot width from 52 to 59 m.

 Pioneering Spirit departed Daewoo in November 2014 and arrived at the Maasvlakte 2, Port of Rotterdam, for completion and commissioning, on January 8, 2015.
 After the topside lifting system was installed, she left Rotterdam on 6 August 2016.